promocare/solidFeed/README.md

 feel free to contact me.

 This project belongs to everyone.
-Thank you to Inrupt and the prople at Solid for inspiring me.
+Thanks to inrupt and the people at Solid for inspiring me.